KSJN: WLOL final broadcast

 Meanwhile, pop music fans in the Twin Cities were upset as WLOL slowly counted down to its last day, February 26, 1991.
 WLOL's final broadcast culminated with a day-long farewell, playing music and jingles from the station's nearly 10 year-long Top 40/CHR era.
 Current and former airstaff offered farewell messages, and advertisements from KQRS-FM, KEEY-FM (where morning host John Hines later landed) and even KDWB redirected listeners to their stations.
 At 6:30 p.m., WLOL left the air with a half-hour montage of clips from songs played by the station during the Top 40/CHR era, followed by a sign-off announcement from Hines and "Miss You Much" by Janet Jackson (notably, when Jackson ends the song asking "That's the end?", Hines could be heard responding "Yes.").

 At 7 p.m., after about a half hour of dead air, WLOL started playing music without live DJs.
 In addition, liners were played in between songs with KDWB wishing WLOL "happy trails" and redirecting listeners to their station.
-Around 8 p.m., WLOL officially signed off with 1999 by Minneapolis native Prince.
+Around 8 p.m., WLOL officially signed off with the song "1999" by Minneapolis native Prince.